-Guidi is another small beach characterized by the presence of white sand and tuff rocks and with perfectly transparent waters.
+Guidi is another white sand small beach characterized, with tuff rocks and perfectly transparent waters.
 The shallow waters have a sandy seabed that gives way to posidonia – which, contrary to common belief, is a sign of how pristine the water is.

 The beach is located at about 5 km from Carloforte.
 You need to park your car at the parking lot of the restaurant on the other side of the street and then walk there.

 There is a kiosk where you can get a sandwich and a drink, as well as beach equipment.
 Lifeguards are on duty only during the peak months of July and August.

 La Bobba is surmounted by rocky cliffs on both its sides, covered by Mediterranean vegetation and from where you can enjoy nice views that span all the way to Guidi.
 It is nicely sheltered from the mistral winds.